CopilotC-Nvim/CopilotChat.nvim/README.md

 - `insert`: Key for insert mode
 - `detail`: Description of what the mapping does

-For example, to change the submit prompt mapping:
+For example, to change the submit prompt mapping or show_diff full diff option:

 ```lua
 {